nhm-usgs/prms/projects/README.txt

 of the water resources in the subject watersheds.

                             PRMS Sample Problems
-                                 May 2020
+                                 January 2021

-Five sample projects with input data sets are provided in this subdirectory to verify that PRMS is correctly installed and running on the user's system.
+Seven sample projects with input data sets are provided in this subdirectory to verify that PRMS is correctly installed and running on the user's system.
 The sample projects also may be looked at as examples of how to use various PRMS simulation, input, and ouput options.
 The Data and Parameter Files can